-5.3 PROBATE COURT PROCEEDINGS - CERTIFICATES OF TRANSFER
+5.3 PROBATE COURT PROCEEDINGS- CERTIFICATES FOR TRANSFER

-Do errors in a certificate of transfer from probate court affect the title?
+Do errors in a certificate for transfer from probate court affect the title?

-No. Objections on account of errors in a certificate of transfer should not be made (a) unless the errors are such as to cause future difficulties to a client in obtaining a transfer on the real estate tax records, or (b) unless the terms of the certificate raise a reasonable doubt of the facts of ownership shown by other records of title.
+No. Objections on account of errors in a certificate for transfer should not be made (a) unless the errors are such as to cause future difficulties to a client in obtaining a transfer on the tax records, or (b) unless the terms of the certificate raise a reasonable doubt of the facts of ownership shown by other records of title.